Senate of the Philippines

 The Senate of the Philippines (Senado ng Pilipinas) is the upper house of Congress, the bicameral legislature of the Philippines, with the House of Representatives as the lower house.
-The Senate is composed of 24 senators who are elected at-large (the country forms one district in senatorial elections) under a plurality-at-large voting system.
+The Senate is composed of 24 senators who are elected at-large (the country is treated as a single district in senatorial elections) under a plurality-at-large voting system.

-Senators serve six-year terms with a maximum of two consecutive terms, with half of the senators elected in staggered elections every three years.
-When the Senate was restored by the 1987 Constitution, the 24 senators who were elected in 1987 served until 1992.
-In 1992, the 12 candidates for the Senate obtaining the highest number of votes served until 1998, while the next 12 served until 1995.
-This is in accordance with the transitory provisions of the Constitution.
-Thereafter, each senator elected serves the full six years.
-From 1945 to 1972, the Senate was a continuing body, with only eight seats up every two years.
+Senators serve six-year terms, and staggered elections are held every three years to choose half of the senators.
+A senator who has been elected to two consecutive terms must be out of office for at least one term before being allowed to run again.
+When the Senate was restored by the 1987 Constitution, transitory provisions were included to establish the staggered elections in an orderly fashion.
+The 24 senators who were elected in 1987 served a full term, until 1992.
+In 1992, there were new elections for all 24 senate seats; the 12 candidates with the highest number of votes served a full term until 1998, while the next 12 served half a term until 1995.
+Thereafter, 12 senators are elected every three years, and each one serves a full term.
+From 1945 to 1972, the Senate was a continuing body, with eight seats up for re-election every two years.

-Aside from having its concurrence on every bill in order to be passed for the president's signature to become a law, the Senate is the only body that can concur with treaties and try impeachment cases.
-The president of the Senate is the presiding officer and highest-ranking official of the Senate.
-They are elected by the entire body to be their leader and are second in the Philippine presidential line of succession.
-The current officeholder is Vicente Sotto III.
+Aside from concurring in the passage of bills before they are sent to the president for signature into law, the Senate is the only body that can concur in treaties and try impeachment cases.

+The president of the Senate is the presiding officer and highest-ranking official of the Senate, and is elected by the senators from among themselves.
+The president of the Senate is second in the Philippine presidential line of succession.
+As of June 2026, the position is held by Sherwin Gatchalian.